AnestisAsl/Eurystheus/README.md

 # Eurystheus

-## The rest of the Code will be provided soon, after checking for sensitive informations.
+## The rest of the Code will be provided soon, refactoring.

 As part of my dissertation, a full stack web application called Eurystheus was developed, which aims to automate and provide facilities to students and teachers